guruantree/ssh-directory/README.os4.md

 - Created sub-directories to organize common, os3, and os4 templates
 - More os3 resources broken up into nested child stacks
 - OS4 built with more child stacks
+- Custom Resource Provider manages the Cluster installation.
+Uses two instances of the provider. one to manage the Ignition File generation and a second instance to monitor and manage the Cluster bootstrap.

+# Custom Resource Provider

+Installation instructions located in [README](resource_providers/openshift-resource-provider/README.md)

 # Differences between OS3 and OS4 Quickstarts